gsoft-inc/wl-squide/docs/guides/override-a-react-context.md

 In the previous code samples, the host application provides a value for the `BackgroundColorContext`, and the `ColoredPage` component of the remote module uses this value to set its background color (to `blue` for this example).

-## Override the context for the remote module
+## Override the context for the module

 Now, suppose the requirements change, and a page of the remote module must have a `red` background.
 The context can be overriden for that page by declaring a new provider directly in the routes registration: